sohaamir/neuro_resources/README.md

 - [London-New York Computational Psychiatry course](https://www.cpcourse.org/) CPC++ is 'a hybrid course/conference format to equip the next generation of scientists and clinicians who study mental disorders with the tools to understand, to build, to analyse and to critically evaluate computational models of mental function and dysfunction'.
 - [Transcontinental Computational Psychiatry Workgroup (TCPW)](https://www.quentinhuys.com/tcpw/) A monthly speaker series featuring leading academics in the field of computational psychiatry.
 Past videos of speakers are available on the website.
 Organised by Quentin Huys (UCL), Martin Paulus (Laureate Institute) and Michael Browning (Oxford).
 - [COSMOS](https://cosmos-konstanz.github.io/) A yearly summer school, the Computational Summer school on Modeling Social and collective behavior (COSMOS) 'is designed to provide attendees from diverse fields (e.g., psychology, economics, neuroscience, biology, computer science, etc…) and career stages (master, PhD, postdoc, and junior PI) with the computational skills required to tackle emerging challenges in understanding social learning and collective behaviour'.
 Materials for past schools are made available.
 Organised by Charley Wu (Tubingen) and Wataru Toyokawa (Konstanz/RIKEN).
+- [Computational Models of Human Social Behavior and Neuroscience](https://shawnrhoads.github.io/gu-psyc-347/index.html) An introductory course to the computational modeling of social behaviour for those with no prior programming experience needed.
+The syllabus covers a broad set of social psychological abilities including (1) learning from and for others, (2) learning about others, and (3) social influence on decision-making and mental states.
+Created by Shawn Rhoads.
+- [Summer Program in Computational Psychiatry Education](https://center-for-computational-psychiatry.github.io/course_spice/) A collection of course materials and resources designed for high school and undergraduate students interested in exploring the field of computational psychiatry and neuroscience.
+Created by Shawn Rhoads and Sarah Banker at the Center for Computational Psychiatry in the Icahn School of Medicine at Mount Sinai.

 ## Programming
 There are loads and loads of online programming courses and resources, I have chosen to list interactive, free guides that focus on learning basic skills.